 3.2.1 Generalised Linear Mixed Model Trees (glmm or glmer trees)

-Generalised linear mixed model trees approach is a state-of-the-art technique, proposed by Fokkema et al [10] for the detection of treatment-effect modifier interaction.
+The Generalised linear mixed model (GLMM) tree approach is a state-of-the-art technique, proposed by Fokkema et al. [10] for the detection of treatment-effect modifier interactions in clustered data???.
 A model-based recursive partitioning [16,17] algorithm is applied, while also considering the clustered structure of datasets.

 The GLMM tree algorithm: